Resignation Acceptance Letter and Email Examples for Employers

 Can I accept a resignation by email?
 Toggle answer

-Often yes, especially for routine resignations, but the method should fit company policy and local requirements.
-A formal letter may be better for senior roles, immediate resignations, sensitive departures or where a stronger record is needed.
+Often yes, especially for routine resignations, but the method should follow company policy and local requirements.
+A formal letter may be preferable for senior roles, immediate resignations, sensitive departures or situations where a stronger record is needed.

 Should I include final pay details?
 Toggle answer

-You can mention that final pay, unused leave, benefits and documents will be handled by HR or payroll.
-Avoid promising exact amounts or dates until the relevant records and rules have been checked.
+You can state that final pay, unused leave, benefits and documents will be handled by HR or payroll.
+Avoid promising exact amounts or dates until the relevant records, policies and applicable rules have been checked.

 What should I avoid in a resignation acceptance letter?
 Toggle answer